Woolly hare

-The woolly hare (Lepus oiostolus) is a notably thick-furred species of hare found in the montane grasslands of western and central China, northern India, and Nepal.
-It has a wide range and is present in some protected areas but is a generally uncommon species.
-The International Union for Conservation of Nature has assessed it as a least-concern species, though it is considered endangered in India.
+Woolly hares are threatened by habitat destruction and are hunted for their meat and fur.
+Dense hare populations are reportedly sparsely distributed, and though it has a wide range and is present in some protected areas, it is a generally uncommon species.
+The International Union for Conservation of Nature has assessed it as a least-concern species, though it is considered endangered in India and listed as a protected wild animal in China.